0x09/resdet/doc/libresdet.md

 `OMIT_NATIVE_PGM_READER`

 Should be defined if the library's own PGM and PFM image readers (lib/image/pgm.c) will not be built.
-This may be desired to e.g. have the MagickWand reader handle these file types, or if no built-in image reading functionality is needed by the application.
+This may be desired to have the MagickWand reader handle these file types.

 Default: conditionally defined by the build script.
 Not defined otherwise.